 5.51.2.3 Energy Consumption information calculation

 EIF calculates the Energy Consumption information of the required granularities (UE, S-NSSAI, PDU Session and/or Service Data Flow), based on input parameters from Tables 5.51.2.2.2-2 and 5.51.2.2.3-1 and gets the results.
-Some example formulas to support the above calculation described in Annex T.
+Some example formulas to support the above calculation and unit of the Energy Consumption information is described in Annex T.